Electronics A Level

-A Level Electronics is a valuable asset for those wishing to pursue electronics as a career, or any science, engineering and technology related careers.
-Many Electronics students go on to study Engineering, Physics or Computing at university or prestigious Apprenticeships including GCHQ, BBC and Google.
+A Level Electronics is a valuable asset for those wishing to pursue electronics as a career, or any science, engineering and technology-related profession.
+Many Electronics students go on to study engineering, physics or computing at university with recent students also gaining prestigious apprenticeships with GCHQ, BBC, and Google.

 You can take part in the Engineering Education Scheme which links teams of students with local companies to work on real, scientific, engineering and technological problems.
-This six month scheme provides you with an in-depth experience in science, engineering and technology so that you can make an informed decision about your future studies and career.
+This six-month scheme provides you with in-depth experience in science, engineering and technology so that you can make an informed decision about your future studies and career.

 See how an apprentice can help your business.